hnmr293/nfpn/README.md

 # nfpn

 Narrowed floating point number format for Pytorch.
-Specifically intended for application to the Stable diffusion.
+Specifically intended for application to Stable diffusion series.

 ## VRAM usage and performance with FP12